-Emissions from flaring in gas treatment and storage facilities are calculated from the same emission factors, which are used for flaring in upstream oil and gas production.
+NMVOC emissions are provided for the relevant treatment and storage facilities.
+Emissions of other pollutants from flaring in gas treatment and storage facilities are calculated from the same emission factors, which are used for flaring in upstream oil and gas production (Table 3.4.10).